Gracie Abrams: 2024–present: The Secret of Us and Daughter from Hell

 On April 29, 2024, Abrams announced her second album, The Secret of Us, which was released on June 21, 2024.
 The first single, titled "Risk", was released on May 1, 2024.
 To support the album, Abrams embarked on the Secret of Us Tour through the United States between September 5 and October 10, 2024.
 "Close to You" was released as the second single on June 7, 2024.
 The song was released after being previously teased seven years prior.
 Abrams released "I Love You, I'm Sorry" as the album's third single in October 2024, peaking at number 14 on the Billboard Global 200 chart.

 "That's So True" was released as a single from the deluxe edition of The Secret of Us on November 6, 2024; it peaked atop the national charts of Australia, Canada, Ireland, New Zealand, and the United Kingdom.
 The track reached number four on the Billboard Global 200 chart and number six on the US Billboard Hot 100 chart.
 Abrams collaborated with Taylor Swift on "Us", which was released as part of The Secret of Us, and was nominated for Best Pop Duo/Group Performance at the 67th Annual Grammy Awards.
 Abrams continued The Secret of Us Tour in 2025, starting on February 8 in Madrid and scheduled to end on August 27 in Mexico City.
 In June and July 2025, Abrams performed two unreleased songs, titled "Out of Nowhere" and "Crazy Girl", during her sets at the Glastonbury Festival 2025 and BST Hyde Park 2025, respectively.

+In January 2026, it was announced that Abrams will make her acting debut in the A24 film Please, written and directed by Halina Reijn.
+Abrams is being represented by the Creative Artists Agency.

+Her third studio album, Daughter from Hell was released on July 17, 2026, with the lead single, "Hit the Wall", released on May 14.
+On May 28, Abrams announced the Look at My Life Tour in support of the album, scheduled from December 2026 to March 2027.
+The album's second single, "Look at My Life" was released on June 25.

-Artistry
+Artistry and musical influences

-Abrams has cited Taylor Swift, Joni Mitchell, Simon & Garfunkel, Elvis Costello, Bon Iver, Elliott Smith, Kate Bush, Lana Del Rey, the 1975, James Blake, Lorde, Metric, the Killers, and Phoebe Bridgers as her musical influences.
-She has joined both Swift and Rodrigo on tours.
-Abrams's musical style has been classified as pop, bedroom pop, folk-pop, indie pop, and indie folk.